-- 1. Select HTTP for Upload Method.

-- 2. User the Browse button to select the file to restore.
+- 2.)
+Use the Browse button to select the file to restore.

-- 3. Click the Restore button.
+- 3.)
+Click the Restore button.

 - A File Upload or Choose File dialog box displays.

-- 4. Navigate to the directory that contains the file, then select the file to upload and click Open.

-(Only those files created with the Backup function and saved as .xml backup configuration files are valid to use with Restore; for example, ap_config.xml.)
+- 4.)
+Navigate to the directory that contains the file, then select the file to upload and click Open.
+(Only those files created with the Backup function and saved as .xml backup configuration files are valid to use with Restore; for example, ap config.xml.)

-- 5. Click the Restore button.
+- 5.)
+Click the Restore button.

 - A dialog box opens verifying the restore.

-- 6. Click OK to proceed.
+- 6.)
+Click OK to proceed.